pen-lang/pen/doc/src/introduction/getting-started.md

 ## Creating a package

-To create your first package, run the following command in your terminal.
+To create your first package, run a `pen create` command with your package's name in your terminal.

 ```sh
 pen create foo